 - Guy-Wire vent shaft –Sydney Water Dwg EPS700.01 – EPS700.06.
 Manufactured from either 316 or 304 grade stainless steel and available from 10m to 18m in height

 - Wall-mounted vent shaft – Ideal vent shaft for medium and high density development and where access is severely limited.
 Can be off-set around eves and gutters on new buildings.
-Sized at 150, 225 or 300mm in diameter.
-Requires double-brickwork or structural concrete over 150mm in thickness
+Sized at DN150, DN225 or DN300mm in diameter to any approved height.
+Requires fixing to double-brickwork or structural concrete over 150mm in thickness

 See Downloads for Vent shaft Technical Drawings

 Treatment process regarding finishes on Stainless steel products are outlined in Sydney Water July 2015 update.
 The default finish is now bead blasting: “2.3 Surface Finish – Unless otherwise specified, painting of stainless steel vents is not required.
 All external stainless steel surfaces shall be bead blasted to achieve a non-directional low reflective uniform matt finish with a surface roughness profile of Ra 3.5 to 4.5 microns.
 Blast media shall be glass.
-The blasting media shall be free of contamination including iron and steel.
-The blasted surface shall then be chemically passivated.”
+The blasting media shall be free of contamination including iron and steel.”
+Coating to WSA 201 Standard using Pur-B system is available where specified.

 Councils and Regional Clients (Water Services Association of Australia)